AviciiLee/AviciiLee/README.md

 ### Hi there 👋

-Hi, I'm Avicii Lee, a developer.
+Hi, I'm Avicii Lee, a developer、Continuous learner.

-- 🌱 I’m currently learning Node and TypeScript

 **Languages and Tools:**